tanrax/org-social-rss-bridge/README.md

 # Org Social RSS Bridge

-A Flask-based bridge that converts RSS/Atom feeds into [Org Social](https://github.com/tanrax/org-social) format.
+A simple bridge that converts RSS/Atom feeds into [Org Social](https://github.com/tanrax/org-social) format.
 This allows you to follow any RSS feed as if it were an Org Social account.

+## Quick Start

 ### Using Docker Compose (Recommended)